Car Derived Vans

-As a general rule, from the outside, these vehicles will look like the size of a car, but on the inside the vehicle will look like and function as a van, because there will be:
+As a general rule, from the outside, these vehicles will look like the size of a car, but on the inside the vehicle will look like and function as a van, because:

-- No rear seats, rear seat belts or mountings.
+- there will be no rear seats, rear seat belts or mountings

-- A payload area with floor panel in the rear of the vehicle.
+- there will be a payload area with floor panel in the rear of the vehicle

-- No side windows in the rear of the vehicle or if present, side windows will be opaque and fixed (with no means of opening or closing).
+- there will be no side windows in the rear of the vehicle – or if present, side windows will be opaque and fixed (with no means of opening or closing)

 A dual purpose vehicle is a vehicle constructed or adapted for the carriage both of passengers and of goods and designed to weigh no more that 2,040kg when unladen, and is either:

 - Constructed or adapted so that the driving power of the engine is, or can be selected to be transmitted to all wheels of the vehicle,

 - permanently fitted with a rigid roof, at least one row of transverse passenger seats to the rear of the driver’s seat and will have side and rear windows – there must also be a minimum ratio between the size of the passenger and stowage areas.